 You know, these 1 hour sessions that are at most SQL Saturdays are just too short sometimes – you just get going and bang!
 The times up.
 There’s only so much material that can be presented in just one hour.
-Recognizing this, last year my friend Jason Brimhall and I teamed up and created an all-day workshop for SQL training.
-We will be chugging into Salt Lake City, UT on the SQL Saturday crazy train to deliver this workshop, titled “Murder They Wrote”, at SQL Saturday #349 on Friday, October 24th.
+And if there are a lot of questions, you may not have enough time to deliver all of the material that you prepared for.
+Recognizing this, my friend Jason Brimhall and I teamed up and created an all-day workshop for SQL training.
+We will be chugging into Iowa City, IA on the SQL Saturday crazy train to deliver this workshop, titled “Pro Performance Tips & Tricks to a Faster, More Stable SQL Server” (aka “Murder They Wrote”), at SQL Saturday #394 on Friday, May 29th.

 The Target Audience and what we cover